Aromatics Recovery – GT‑BTX PluS®

 Rich solvent, containing aromatics and sulfur compounds, is routed to the solvent recovery column (SRC), where the hydrocarbons and sulfur species are separated, and lean solvent is recovered in columns bottoms.
 The SRC overhead is hydrotreated by conventional means and either used as desulfurized gasoline or directed to an aromatics plant.
 Lean solvent from the SRC bottoms is recycled back to the EDC.

-- Produces high-quality aromatics from FCC gasoline
+- High-quality aromatics produced from FCC gasoline.

-- Opportunity to feed more fresh naphtha and generate more hydrogen
+- Opportunity to feed more fresh naphtha and generate more hydrogen.

 Contact us to Speak to one of Our technical representatives.